Introduction

 12345678net:bindIp: localhostssl:mode: requireSSLPEMKeyFile: cert.pemPEMKeyPassword: testallowInvalidCertificates: trueallowInvalidHostnames: true

-Start MongoDB Server using Config file
+Start the MongoDB Server using the Config file

 1 |